Chair

 Immediate Past Chair

-Sharon Bober, PhD, is a Senior Psychologist at the Dana-Farber Cancer Institute and the Founding Director of the multi-disciplinary Sexual Health Program at the Dana-Farber Cancer Institute.
-She is also an Assistant Professor in the Department of Psychiatry at Harvard Medical School.
+Sharon Bober, MDSharon Bober, PhD, is an Institute Psychologist at the Dana-Farber Cancer Institute and the Founding Director of the multi-disciplinary Sexual Health Program at the Dana-Farber Cancer Institute.
+She is also an Associate Professor in the Department of Psychiatry at Harvard Medical School.
 Dr. Bober’s clinical and research efforts focus on developing effective sexual health interventions for cancer patients and survivors, improving doctor-patient communication about sexual function, and addressing late effects for adult survivors of pediatric cancer.

 Secretary